 Surfer at Thurso Beach

-Transport: The village of Dunnet is 20 minutes' bus journey from Thurso and from there it is 10 minutes' walk to the beach.
+Transport: 20 minutes' bus journey from Thurso to Dunnet, followed by 10 minutes' walk.
 See Stagecoach services 80 and 280 and alight at stop 'Dunnet, Telephone Kiosk'.

 This is a pleasant sandy beach with good views to Mull, Lismore and Morven.
-We recommend catching a bus as part of the walk is along a busy road with no pavement.
+See Oban tide times.

 Transport: 20 minutes' bus journey from Oban - see West Coast Motors service 417 and alight at stop 'Ganavan Sands'.